AgoraIO/video-sdk-samples-reactjs/readme.md

     ```
     The project opens in your default browser.

-1. Select an sample code form the dropdown that you wish to execute.
+1. Select a sample code from the dropdown that you wish to execute.